-You should carefully time the disposal of appreciating assets, as this may trigger a capital gain.
-It is important to recognise that CGT is triggered when you enter into a contract to sell a CGT asset rather than on its settlement.
+You should time the sale of appreciating assets carefully to avoid triggering a capital gain.
+It’s crucial to understand that CGT is triggered when you engage into a contract to sell a CGT asset, not when it settles.

 You should also ensure that an eligible asset is retained for the 12-month holding period required under the CGT discount.
 The CGT discount is generally not available to foreign residents or temporary resident individuals.

 Keep proper records for all of your investments and ensure that you keep them for at least five years after a capital gains tax event occurs.

 Read the ATO’s guidance on capital gains tax.